seime/openhab2-addons/bundles/org.openhab.binding.august/README.md

 # Yale Access / August Binding for internet connected locks

-This binding integrates some Yale/August locks that are linked to a Yale/August Connect WiFi Bridge or have WiFi built-in.
+This binding integrates some Yale/August locks that are linked to a Yale/August Connect WiFi Bridge.
-Only tested device is a Yale Doorman L3.

 ## Supported Things

-This binding supports door locks that are connected to the internet via a Yale Connet WiFi bridge/built-in WiFi and can be controlled via the Yale Access app.
+This binding supports door locks that are connected to the internet via a Yale Connect WiFi bridge and can be controlled via the Yale Access app.

-Only tested with Yale Doorman L3, but other August locks such as Yale Linus *may* work as well.
+Only tested with Yale Doorman over WiFi bridge, but other August locks such as Yale Linus *may* work as well.
 Please report back if your lock work/do not work.

 * `account` = August/Yale Access account